 For every bit of modern science fiction one can credit to the influence of Gene Roddenberry or George Lucas, equal credit has to go to Gerry and Sylvia Anderson.
 The husband-and-wife producing team gave television sci-fi some of the most interesting and complex stories of all time.
-The reason they don’t get the credit they deserve is that most of their greatest works involved puppets rather than human performers.
+They don’t get the credit they deserve because most of their great works involved puppets.
 The apex of their partnership, however, had a cast of hundreds and sets and special effects rivaling anything Star Trek ever produced.
 That series is the short-lived but wholly fascinating Space: 1999.

 But after a few more puppet series, Gerry Anderson wanted to branch out into live-action.
 His first fully live-action series was 1971’s UFO, which for all the world could have been another Supermarionation show, just with human actors instead of puppets.